How do I become a working photographer? It's a question I hear often as the editor of this section.

 Clients have tried make that argument forever, of course, but the problem was that the line of photographers was, for the first time, actually endless.
 Yes, the first generation of born-digital photographers might not have had the same level of experience, and they might not have had the same level of skill, but for many clients they were, increasingly, good enough, and cheap.

 At around the same time, stock photography companies moved online (starting in the late 90s and really picking up speed in early 2000s).
 This created a global market for digital images, which opened some new opportunities in the short term but ultimately reduced the value of established photographers' once-lucrative archives.

 And then, in the developed economies of the world, a new era of stagnation and purse-tightening took hold.
 Bespoke photography is expensive, and almost always a discretionary cost.
-People with pinched budgets began to look for substitutes: they did the photography themselves, or simply ripped photos off the Internet.
+People with pinched budgets began to look for substitutes.
+More often they did the photography themselves.

 Photography as Commodity

 And here we are.
 Photographers today work in a highly competitive global commodity market.

 Though digitization and globalization greatly increased choice for consumers, they actually significantly reduced diversity of opportunity for photographers.
 Producing for commodity markets is not about quality, it's about volume.
 Clients now have many, many photographers with more-or-less identical offerings to choose from.
 Making money is about producing work as efficiently you can.